Market overview: Financial markets falter

 In percent

 The graphic shows the performance of yields on 10-year government bonds in Switzerland, the USA and Germany.
 10-year yields to maturity are an important benchmark for interest rate developments.
 A strong downward trend can be observed over the long term.
 However, we have seen a trend reversal towards higher interest rates since early 2020.
-The rising interest rate trend was interrupted again in March this year.
+In March 2023, upward interest rate momentum was interrupted and didn’t pick up again until the summer.
+However, interest rates have fallen sharply again of late.

 Source: SIX, Bloomberg Barclays